 - Add foods, herbs, and spices that help to rebuild tissues and support your immune system.
 Not only do you want to be sure that you are working to rebuild the muscle tissue that experiences tiny trauma when you exercise, but you want to be sure that you are building your health reserves, immune system, or ojas in general.
 Having strong ojas, or vitality, means that you can bounce back from stressful situations in a more seamless way.
 Some foods that have a good reputation for aiding this process are dates, almond milk, sesame, and ghee.
 Herbs that have outstanding rapport are shatavari, ashwagandha, amalaki, and the Ayurvedic jam, Chyavanprash.

 - Select foods that ground and calm your nervous system.
-Something sugary or caffeinated could be tempting after a workout because it can give you a spike in energy.
+Something sugary or caffeinated could be tempting after a workout if your intention is to consume a smoothie for energy increasing purposes.
 But if you recall, your nervous system was already ramped up during exercise.
 Adding cooked pumpkin or sweet potato to a smoothie could be a creative and delicious way to anchor post-workout.

 To jump-start your new post-workout smoothie making routine, try the recipe below.
 Make as is, or include ingredients from the ideas listed above.
 Happy blending!

 Prep time: 10 minutes (some advance preparation required)

 - 8 ounces homemade almond milk*